-- 1. Pursuant to s.
+- 1. The Department has determined that projects that meet the eligibility criteria and conditions of this general permit individually and cumulatively will cause only minimal adverse environmental effects. - 2.
+The Department has reasonable assurance that the applicant has adequately avoided and minimized wetland impacts to the greatest extent practicable based on the information submitted in accordance with the application requirements listed above and the fact that the project scope is confined to the project area, which is limited to the minimum area needed to place, replace, or maintain the project. - 3.
+Pursuant to s.
 NR 299.04(1), Wis.
 Adm.
-Code, the Department has reasonable assurance that projects that meet the eligibility criteria and conditions and are granted coverage under this general permit will meet all applicable water quality standards. - 2.
+Code, the Department has reasonable assurance that projects that meet the eligibility criteria and conditions and are granted coverage under this general permit will meet all applicable water quality standards. - 4.
 The Department has determined pursuant to wetland water quality standards under s.
 NR 103.03, Wis.
 Adm.
 Code, and s.
 281.36(3g)(d), Wis.
-Stats., that projects that meet the eligibility criteria and conditions and are granted coverage under this general permit will only result in minimal adverse environmental effects. - 3.
-The Department and the applicant have completed all procedural requirements, and projects that meet the eligibility criteria and conditions and are granted coverage under this general permit will comply with all applicable requirements of WDNR-GP4-2023, s.
-281.36(3g), Wis.
-Stats., and chs.
-NR 102,103,150, 299, and 300, Wis.
+Stats., that projects that meet the eligibility criteria and conditions and are granted coverage under this general permit will only result in minimal adverse environmental effects.

+- 5. The Department and the applicant have completed all procedural requirements, and projects that meet the eligibility criteria and conditions and are granted coverage under this general permit will comply with all applicable requirements of WDNR-GP1-2022, s.
+281.36(3g) Wis.
+Stats., and Ch.
+31 Wis.
+Stats., and chapters NR 102,103,150, 299, and 300 Wis.
 Adm.
-Code.
+Codes. - 6.
+The Department has reasonable assurance that the project will comply with floodplain zoning requirements because the project will not occur in a mapped floodplain (official Federal Emergency Management Agency (FEMA) or local zoning map), or if the project is located in a regulated floodplain, the applicant has certified that they are obtaining or have obtained applicable floodplain permits from the local zoning authority.

-SECTION 7.
+SECTION 6.
 CONCLUSIONS OF LAW

 - 1. The Department has authority under s.
-281.36, Wis.
-Stats., to issue this general permit. - 2.
-The Department has determined that issuance of this general permit is a prior compliance action under s.
-NR 150.20(3)(b), Wis.
+281.36 Wis.
+Stats., to issue this general permit. - The Department has determined that issuance of this general permit is a prior compliance action under s.
+NR 150.20(3), Wis.
 Adm.
 Code, based on the Environmental Analysis and Environmental Impact Statements prepared previously for statewide general permits.
-The Department has determined that on that basis we have complied with chs.
-NR 102 and 103, Wis.
+The Department has determined that on that basis we have complied with chapters NR 102 and 103, Wis.
 Adm.
 Code, and s.
 1.11, Wis.
-Stats. - 3.
-Issuance of coverage under this general permit constitutes federal Water Quality Certification under 33 U.S.C. s.
-1341 if the project has not already been certified through a separate action.
+Stats. - Issuance of coverage under this general permit constitutes federal Water Quality Certification under 33 U.S.C. s.
+1341 if the project has not already been certified through a separate Department action.

-SECTION 8.
+SECTION 7.
 DEFINITION OF TERMS